MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 When running the program yourself, you can turn the phone or simulator sideways to see how the graphic is redrawn.
 Each time the graphic needs to be redrawn, the `PaintSurface` event handler is called again.

+It's also possible to color graphical objects with gradients or bitmap tiles.
+These options are discussed in the section on [**SkiaSharp shaders**](../effects/shaders/index.md).

 An `SKPaint` object is little more than a collection of graphics drawing properties.
-These objects are very lightweight.
+These objects are lightweight.
 You can reuse `SKPaint` objects as this program does, or you can create multiple `SKPaint` objects for various combinations of drawing properties.
 You can create and initialize these objects outside of the `PaintSurface` event handler, and you can save them as fields in your page class.

+> [!NOTE]
+> The `SKPaint` class defines an [`IsAntialias`](xref:SkiaSharp.SKPaint.IsAntialias) to enable anti-aliasing in the rendering of your graphics.
+Anti-aliasing generally results in visually smoother edges, so you'll probably want to set this property to `true` in most of your `SKPaint` objects.
+For purposes of simplicity, this property is _not_ set in most of the sample pages.

 Although the width of the circle's outline is specified as 25 pixels &mdash; or one-quarter of the radius of the circle &mdash; it appears to be thinner, and there's a good reason for that: Half the width of the line is obscured by the blue circle.
 The arguments to the `DrawCircle` method define the abstract geometric coordinates of a circle.
 The blue interior is sized to that dimension to the nearest pixel, but the 25-pixel-wide outline straddles the geometric circle &mdash; half on the inside and half on the outside.